Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Gradient Discontinuity Learning

 Now, when the sign of $\nabla_\perp F$ is the same on both sides of the GD, as it is in Case II, then a gradient pointing towards the GD on one side will point away from the GD on the other.
 This allows a gradient ascent/descent path to ``go through'' the GD, and we call this a Type 1 GD.
 However, the orange region in Fig.~\ref{fig:model2d}c shows where $\nabla_\perp F$ changes sign across the GD, and the gradient points towards the GD on both sides.
 Thus, whichever side you are on, gradient ascent paths will always bring you back towards the GD.
 We call this a Type 2 GD.
 In Fig.~\ref{fig:model2d}a, we color the GD line black to indicate where it is Type 1, and orange to indicate where it is Type 2.

 The consequence of a Type 2 GD can be seen in Case III in Fig.~\ref{fig:model2d}a: when the blue ascent path hits the GD, it becomes bound to the discontinuity, oscillating back and forth between the two sides of the GD while simultaneously moving in the direction of $\nabla_\parallel F$ (up and to the right).
 This oscillation can be seen clearly in the first inset, where individual steps of the steepest ascent algorithm are shown by blue dots.
 The process stops when $F$ reaches the desired $\Fmax$ (in this case $\Fmax=0.1$) at the black dot.
 The key is that this oscillation about the Type 2 GD is not reversible.
 Starting from the black dot, the red steepest descent path is not bound to the GD but instead flows downhill away from it~\footnote{Note that the red descent path happens to start very slightly to the left of the GD, so it flows leftwards, but it could just as easily have started to the right of the GD and flowed in the opposite direction, depending on where in the oscillation the ascent path stops.}.
 By the time the system returns to $\Fmin$ (red square), the parameters have shifted along the $F=0$ contour line.
 The red path is an absorbing manifold, and continued training between $\Fmin=0$ and $\Fmax=0.1$ will return the system right up to the GD at the black dot.
-Furthermore, it is marginally absorbing because training even a little beyond $\Fmax$ will require further irreversible movement along the GD.
+Furthermore, it is marginally absorbing because training even a little beyond $\Fmax$ will require further irreversible movement along the GD{~\footnote{Note that $\Delta\Theta_\mathrm{RP}$ is the distance moved alone the $F=0$ contour, which increases continuously from zero when training is pushed beyond $\Fmax$.
+This explains the smooth increases in the readout measurements observed in Fig.~\ref{fig:memory}}}.
 Thus, the value of $\Fmax$ constitutes a memory as it can be retrieved through return-point measurements.

 Interestingly, a Type 2 GD can turn into a Type 1 GD, and Case IV shows that an ascent path bound to the GD will fall off and follow a ``normal'' path precisely where this transition occurs.
 This leads to a non-marginally absorbing manifold (red path) that intersects the GD precisely at the point where it transitions from Type 2 to Type 1.
 Note that even though the manifold is not marginally absorbing, intersecting the GD at this precise point can be viewed as a different type of memory, although we will not pursue this intriguing possibility further here.